The Fertility Spotlight Is (Finally) Shifting To Men

 If you are actively trying to conceive, Kamperveen explains that all of these lifestyle choices become even more crucial in the 120 days leading up to conception (what she refers to as the "Primester").
 "It is during this window when we can literally change the quality and expression of the genes that we will pass down to our children (and grandchildren), through a process called epigenetics."

-As for supplementation, research suggests that antioxidants such as zinc, selenium, and CoQ10 may help limit sperm DNA fragmentation.
-Plus some studies suggest vitamin D, vitamin E, vitamin C, and folate can have an impact on sperm health, as well.
+As for supplementation, research suggests that antioxidants such as zinc, selenium3, and CoQ10 may help limit sperm DNA fragmentation4.
+Plus some studies suggest vitamin D5, vitamin E6, vitamin C7, and folate8 can have an impact on sperm health, as well.

 What's more, if a man is facing fertility challenges, in addition to looking at overall health, Nayot encourages a scrotal ultrasound and hormonal panel blood test.
 "There are many sexual function considerations including libido, the ability to initiate and maintain an erection, and proper ejaculation," he says.